 For more information about the clinics and how to schedule an appointment, visit the CUP Clinic website.

-Banner – University Medicine and the UA College of Medicine – Tucson host an annual lecture series called "Doc Talks."
-The Tucson community is invited to the free evening lectures, which are led by physician specialists and cover important health topics.
+Banner – University Medicine and the UA College of Medicine – Tucson periodically host free, community lectures called "Doc Talks,” which are led by physician specialists who cover important health topics.